Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Results

 and

 in complex notations.
-The amplitudes $A$, $B$ and $C$ are arbitrary real values.
-The ambient magnetic field is here assumed to be oriented along the unit vector $\hat{\mathbf{e}}_z$.
-Since the dynamical equations only consist of real variables, either the imaginary part or real part is a solution.
+The amplitudes $A$, $B$, and $C$ are arbitrary real values.
+The ambient magnetic field here {is} assumed to be oriented along the unit vector $\hat{\mathbf{e}}_z$.
+Since the dynamical equations only consist of real variables, either the imaginary part or {the} real part is a solution.
 The pulsation $\omega_\pm = -\alpha_\pm \mathrm{k}$, where $\alpha_\pm$ depends itself on the wavenumber $\mathrm{k}$ as

-The magnetic Prandtl number is unitary in this solution, and it is supposed that the reference velocity corresponds to the Alfv\`en velocity, \emph{i.e.} $U_0=V_A$ in \eqref{eq:normalised_momentum}.
-Finally, it should be mentioned that this exact solution is established in a strictly incompressible framework, which imposes on our simulations a (very) low Mach number so that relative density fluctuations are negligible.
-In our investigations, the Hall-MHD equations were integrated in a cubic box of size $L_0=2\pi$.
+The magnetic Prandtl number is {assumed} equal to unity {in obtaining} this solution and the reference velocity is assumed equal to the Alfv\'en velocity, \emph{i.e.} $U_0=V_A$ in \eqref{eq:normalised_momentum}.
+Finally, it {is worth mentioning that this analytical} solution {holds} in a strictly incompressible framework, which{, given the intrinsically compressible nature of the LB scheme, prescribes that} our simulations {must be run at} a (very) low Mach number so that relative density fluctuations {generated by the code} remain negligible.
+In our investigations, the Hall-MHD equations {have been} integrated in a cubic box of size $L_0=2\pi$.
 The evolution of the velocity field is deterministic from the initial condition

 expressed in lattice units with $A=0.3$, $B=0.2$, $C=0.1$ and $N$ being the number of lattice nodes per reference length $L_0$.
 The reference velocity $U_0^\mathrm{lbm}$ is related by construction to the Mach number through $U_0^\mathrm{lbm} = \mathrm{Ma}/\sqrt{3}$.
 The magnetic field is initially proportional to the fluid velocity with